 Discipline and punishment

 Physical and psychological punishments enforced discipline in the institution.
 These were also identified in the gazetted regulations and were meted out for the various transgressions directly after morning prayers.
 Modes of punishment included black listing (involving an extra share of unpleasant ‘dirty work’ and denial of recreation time), time in the cells (with or without bread and water), the wearing of a placard on the boy’s back stating the nature of his offence, and caning by the manager.
-Under the Act, boys could also be triced up to receive up to 20 strokes of the whip, as awarded by the magistrate, and a gaol could be established on the premises.
+Under the Act, boys could also receive up to 20 strokes of the whip, as awarded by the magistrate, and a gaol could be established on the premises.
 The training ship, the poor condition of which limited its usefulness for nautical instruction, was also used for such purpose.
-Archival references cite instances of whipping, especially for absconding from the school, and also reports of boys being sent to Mt Eden prison for misdemeanors committed while absent without leave (National Archives Auckland; AJHR 1877 H-29: 5).
+Archival references cite instances of whipping, especially for absconding from the school, and also reports of boys being sent to Mt Eden prison for misdemeanours committed while absent without leave (National Archives Auckland; AJHR 1877 H-29: 5).

 The misdemeanours of the boys were discussed by a variety of commentators either as a function of their ‘tempers’; their ‘unsettled and roving disposition’; their ‘criminality’, or of poor parenting.
 Even the educationalist who argued for the general education to be with a trained schoolmaster believed that the chief purpose of sending neglected children to the school was ‘to weed out their evil propensities’ so that they would have sufficient learning to give them a good start in life.
 The institution was seen to offer protection for the wider community and hope of redemption for the boys.
 In parliament its establishment was seen to be an act of benevolence on the part of the government, in that it promised to save many children from ‘utter ruin’ (NZPD 1874: 747).